-Compliance with regulatory and/or statutory requirements relating to the development, manufacture, licensing, marketing and supply of the product can be used as a defence, if such requirements impose the obligation on the producer to develop, manufacture, license, market and/or supply the produce in strict compliance and observance of these requirements.
-If this is the case, the manufacturer could invoke the exoneration cause pointed out in point d) of question 3.1 above.
+Compliance with regulatory and/or statutory requirements relating to the development, manufacture, licensing, marketing and supply of the product can be used as a defence, if such requirements impose the obligation on the producer to develop, manufacture, license, market and/or supply the product in strict compliance with and observance of these requirements.
+If this is the case, the manufacturer could invoke the ground for exoneration pointed out in point d) of question 3.1 above.

-In other cases, compliance with regulatory and/or statutory requirements will be considered in the context of the legitimate safety expectation, i.e. when determining whether a product is defective or not.
-And therefore, these cases should be evaluated on a case-by-case basis.
+Additionally, compliance with regulatory and/or statutory requirements can be considered in the context of assessing whether a product meets legitimate safety expectations, and therefore when determining whether a product is defective or not.
+These cases should be evaluated on a case-by-case basis.